renovatebot/renovate/docs/development/local-development.md

 To ensure everything is working properly on your end, you must:

 1. Install all dependencies with `pnpm install`
-2. Make a build with `pnpm build`, which should pass with no errors
+1. Make a build with `pnpm build`, which should pass with no errors
-3. Verify all tests pass and have 100% test coverage, by running `pnpm test`
+1. Verify all tests pass and have 100% test coverage, by running `pnpm test`
-4. Verify the installation by running `pnpm start`.
+1. Verify the installation by running `pnpm start`.
 You must see this error: `You must configure a GitHub personal access token`

-Do not worry about the token error for now, as you'll be given instructions on how to configure the token a little later down in this document.
+Don't worry about the token error for now.
+You'll configure the token properly a little later, so keep reading.

 You only need to do these steps once.

 Before you submit a pull request you should:

 1. Install newer dependencies with `pnpm install`
-2. Run the tests with `pnpm test`
+1. Run the tests with `pnpm test`

 ## Platform Account Setup